tbressel/mod-design/README.md

 # mod-design
-Exercices on front interface
+Integration exercice.
+Front interface intagration with SEO, accessibility feature.
+The best practices have been used for styling pages, using BEM method with SASS technology.

-## Instruction d'installation de Vitest
+## Installation of Vitest
-pnpm install -D vitest
+pnpm install vitest
 pnpm install @vue/test-utils --save-dev

+## Installation of Sass
+pnpm install sass --save-dev

+## Installation of a style browser reseter
+pnpm install the-new-css-reset

+## Installation of Crypto-js library
+pnpm install crypto-js